OB-lab/James_et_al._2021-MBE/README.md

 ## Normalisation and merging of SNP cohorts

-Because SNPs were jointly called per population (cohort), it is crucial to normalise these files before merging them together.
+Because SNPs were jointly called per population, it is crucial to normalise these files before merging them together.

 The first step of the normalisation process was to split multiallelic sites into biallelic records for each jointly-called VCF file with ```BCFtools```.
 This was to ensure each that each VCF file was recording multiallelic sites in the same way (see next step).